28.7%

 Across all trials

-Unlike Ozempic (which targets 1 receptor) or Mounjaro (which targets 2), Retatrutide activates three different hormone receptors at once.
+Unlike GLP-1 (which targets 1 receptor) or GLP-2 (which targets 2), GLP-3 activates three different hormone receptors at once.
 Each receptor triggers a different metabolic pathway β and together, they deliver more powerful effects than any single-target approach.

 Glucose-dependent Insulinotropic Polypeptide